top of page

 -

-I have worked with a personal trainer who said they were certified to help with pre/post-natal clients.
+I have worked with a personal trainer who said they were certified to help with pre/post-natal clients or were a rehabilitation specialist.
 But I am not sure why they want me to see you now?
 What is the difference between a licensed clinician doing rehabilitation, and a personal trainer who has taken classes or who has a certification in pregnancy and post-natal?"This is a great question!
-I am so thankful to have worked with more and more personal trainers who are receiving continuing education to learn about some of the issues related to pregnancy and how they might impact fitness and health.
-They are additional members of an interdisciplinary team that I am often grateful to work with.
-Like many professions, there is highvariability in training program and experience levels so in general terms, trainers focus on exercises with fitness goals.
-They cannot evaluate or diagnose for conditions such as a rotator cuff tears, ulnar nerve impingement, pelvic floor muscle exam or lumbo-pelvic pain.
+We are so thankful to have worked with more and more personal trainers who are receiving education to learn about chronic injuries or other female related areas such as pregnancy and how they might impact fitness and health.
+In some cases a trainer or a coach is an additional member of an interdisciplinary team.
+Like many professions, there is high-variability in their educational background and experience levels so in general terms, trainers focus on exercises with more basic fitness goals.
+They cannot evaluate or diagnose for conditions such as a rotator cuff tears, radiating pain, neurological conditions, ulnar nerve impingement, pelvic floor muscle exam or lumbo-pelvic pain.
 This is really the primary difference.
-If the evaluation isn’t well-informed, then the approach to goal attainment is likely going to fail.
+If the evaluation isn’t well-informed, then the approach to goal attainment is going to stall.
 Knowing what to look & when to refer out are both essential to success.
 As a general experience level, a trainer would not be able to help with motor coordination retraining to address HOW you are doing exercises.
 They would not be able to treat you for a medical condition.
-Also, generally they do not coordinate with other providers who would potentially be helpful for your care, such as pessary needs during load, referrals for various research based types of injections (ie, PRP, steroids, interventional pain medicine) and following post-procedural protocols.
+Also, generally they do not coordinate with other providers who would potentially be helpful for your care, such as post-op surgical protocols, pessary needs during load, referrals for various research based types of injections (ie, PRP, steroids, interventional pain medicine) and following post-procedural protocols.
 If you have someone you already like to work with, it does not have to mean that you don’t do that fitness aspect any more.
 The main idea is to get you back to whatever it is you WANT to be doing.
 We can both work to support you with the best challenges for your improving status.
 It is common that some healthcare clinicians do not have a strong fitness or training background.
-That is not the case for me.
-I do truly bridge the gap between fitness and rehabilitation with both formal training, informal training and actual experience level.
-I have been involved in training, coaching and education for other fitness and healthcare personnel for many years.
-I am comfortable designing a cross training or weight lifting and conditioning program for a parent who wants to just go to the park & play with their kids without pain, a retiree who wants to travel in their RV smoothly, a fitness fanatic reaching for goals in various workout classes, as well as high level professional teams (firefighters, collegiate cyclists, elite runners, etc).
+That is not the case for Pondera Rehabilitation.
+We truly 'bridge the gap' between fitness and rehabilitation with both formal training, informal training and actual experience level.
+We have been involved in training, coaching and education for other fitness and healthcare personnel for many years.
+We are comfortable designing a cross-training or resistance and conditioning program for a parent who wants to just go to the park & play with their kids without pain, a retiree who wants to travel in their RV smoothly, a high-performing swimmer reaching for reducing their times in the pool, or a fitness-lover who wants to get the most they can out of various workout classes.
+Additionally, Amy & Kirsten have both worked with a variety of high level athletes ranging from firefighters, collegiate cyclists, semi-pro baseball players, elite runners, to triathletes.

 -